-Full name Your relationship to the person alleged to have suffered relevant domestic violence
+Full name Your relationship to the person alleged to have suffered relevant family violence

-7 Describe the relevant domestic violence experienced, including individual incidents, and who experienced the domestic violence.

-Where possible include:

-• what happened, including details of physical violence and threats of violence;

-- when the domestic violence commenced; - how frequently the domestic violence occurred; - dates on which the domestic violence occurred; - when the most recent incident was.
+- 7 Describe the relevant family violence experienced, including individual incidents, and who experienced the family violence.
+Where possible include: - what happened, including details of physical violence and threats of violence, and, if the conduct of the person alleged to have committed the relevant family violence was not towards the alleged victim: - the name of the person whom the conduct of the alleged perpetrator was towards; and - identification of the relationship between the alleged victim and the person whom the conduct was towards; - when the family violence commenced; - how frequently the family violence occurred; - dates on which the family violence occurred; - when the most recent incident was.

-For information about what you are required by the Regulations to provide, please refer to the definition of relevant domestic violence and Notes for visa applicants on page 2 of the guidelines at the front of this form.
+For information about what you are required by the Regulations to provide, please refer to the definition of relevant family violence and Notes for visa applicants on page 2 of the guidelines at the front of this form.

-8 Based on the allegation, what evidence is there that the person has suffered relevant domestic violence?
+8 Based on the allegation, what evidence is there that the person has suffered relevant family violence?

-Please go to the end of the form to complete and sign the Declaration at Part E
+Please go to the end of the form to complete and sign the Declaration at Part E n 1 blat . .

-9 Your f ull name ---------- ----------

-10 What occupational group of competent persons do you belong to?

-(Competent persons are prescribed in the Migration Regulations, as outlined on page 2 and 3 of the guidelines at the front of this form.)
+Your full name What occupational group of competent persons do you belong to?
+(Competent persons are prescribed in the Migration Regulations, as outlined on page 3 of the guidelines at the front of this form.)
 Please attach to this form evidence that you meet the prescribed definition of a competent person (eg. evidence that you are a member of the Australian Association of Social Workers; evidence that you are a registered nurse and that you are currently employed as a registered nurse.)

-11 What evidence is there that indicates to you that the visa applicant is the victim of relevant domestic violence?

-Please give details, citing:

-- specific incidents of domestic violence, including details of physical violence and threats of violence; - dates on which the incidents occurred; - the impact of these incidents on the visa applicant, including physical, emotional and state of mind.

-For information about what you are required by the Regulations to provide, please refer to the definition of relevant domestic violence on page 2 and Responsibilities of competent persons on page 3 of the guidelines at the front of this form.
+What evidence is there that indicates to you that the alleged victim is the victim of relevant family violence?
+Please give details, citing: specific incidents of family violence, including details of physical violence and threats of violence; and, if the conduct of the person alleged to have committed the relevant family violence was not towards the alleged victim: the name of the person whom the conduct of the alleged perpetrator was towards; and identification of the relationship between the alleged victim and the person whom the conduct was towards; dates on which the incidents occurred; the impact of these incidents on the alloged victim, including physical, amotional and state of mind. the impact of these incidents on the alleged victim, including physical, emotional and state of mind.
+For information about what you are required by the Regulations to provide, places refer to the definition of relevant family violance.
+For information about what you are required by the Regulations to provide, please refer to the definition of relevant family violence on page 2 and Responsibilities of competent persons on page 3 of the guidelines at the front of this form.